Skip to main content

 Query data

-This topic explains how to query data in Polaris.
-For information on how to query data programmatically, see Query data by API.
+This topic explains how to query data in the SQL workbench.
+For information on how to use the Query API, see Query data by API.

 Prerequisites